pynner/DentER/README.md

 ### 2. Installation

-CD to either the patient or dentist directory
+CD to the client folder

 ```sh
 $ npm install